zer0cheros/react-simple-server/README.md

 A method for testing your React application against a simple and minimal backend API server.
 The server is a mix of express package and knex package.
 Simplifying coding for a more enjoyable experience.

+- Don´t use in production!!
+- Only for development!!

+When you install the package, it automatically creates a 'server.ts' file in your '/src' folder.

 ## Server-side
 ```ts
 import Server from '@zer0cheros/simple-react-server'